ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

    8. Select Network Profile for vSphere Replication (Management), click **Continue**.
    9. Select Distribute Switch for extension, for example, Private-Switch, click **Finish**.

-#### Results
-{: #hcxclient-vcs-mesh-deployment-profiles-compute-results}

    A compute profile for the cluster and storage combination is created and is available with the Service Mesh creation.

-## HCX on-premises Service Mesh
-{: #hcxclient-vcs-mesh-deployment-servicemesh}

 ## Creating on-premises Service Mesh
 {: #hcxclient-vcs-mesh-deployment-servicemesh-creation}